HannahLowery/LSU-Wise-Research-Porosity-Calculation-Script/README.md

 In order to change the image go to line 601 in the code and put the path of the image.

 When the script is ran there will be a prompt to choose 3 modes in order to crete a boundary around the trees.

 Mode 1 is the automatic detection mode which automatically detects the boundary without user input.

 Mode 2 allows the user to draw a box to define the boundary manually wyou can press "r" to reset or "q" to submit boundary for calculation.

-Mode 3 allows the user to draw four lines to define the boundary manually press "r" to reset or "q" to submit boundaryfor calucaltion.
+Mode 3 allows the user to draw four lines to define the boundary manually press "r" to reset , "u" to undo , or "q" to submit boundaryfor calucaltion.
 ## Platforms Tested on
 - MacOS